jakemcc/jakemccrary.com/source/_posts/2016-05-11-use-google-to-get-a-sites-favicon.markdown

 engaging content.

 This interface change was to our discovery view.
-This is the view that surfaces interesting content to the users.
-This change involved showing the favicon of content's origin in our interface.
+This is the view that surfaces interesting content to our users.
+The change involved showing the favicon of content's origin in our interface.

-It was while working on this we discovered that you can use Google to fetch the favicon for any domain.
+I often browse the Internet with the network tab in Chrome Developer Tools open.
+I think it can be interesting to see what services other web applications are using.
+I had the network tab open while browsing a site that displayed many favicons and noticed a lot fetches from google.com.
+This surprised me so I took a deeper look at the requests and saw they were hitting a url that seemed to provide favicons.
+It turns out you can query Google for favicons.

 Let's pretend we want to get the favicon for `jakemccrary.com`.
 You simply construct a URL that looks like [`https://www.google.com/s2/favicons?domain=jakemccrary.com`](https://www.google.com/s2/favicons?domain=jakemccrary.com) and all of a sudden you have the favicon.
-Simply replace `jakemccrary.com` with the origin you care about and you'll be rewarded with that origin's favicon.
+If you replace `jakemccrary.com` with the domain you care about and you'll be rewarded with that domain's favicon.

 ![My favicon from Google](https://www.google.com/s2/favicons?domain=jakemccrary.com "Favicon from Google")

 This definitely isn't a new feature.
-If you search for this online you'll see people talking about this feature years ago.
+If you search online you'll see poeple talking about it years ago.
 I had never heard of it before and discovering it saved us an unknown amount of time.
-It allowed us to iterate on our interface without us having to figure out the nuances of favicons.
+It allowed us to iterate on our interface without having to figure out the nuances of favicons.
 This feature allowed us to quickly implement the interface idea and then throw it away without costing us too much time.